IS MY CHILD READY FOR SCHOOL?

 • Finding constant opportunities to count objects, e.g., counting the rocks as you put them in the garden or counting the blocks as you put them away.

 • Playing board games together to learn about taking turns.
-Snakes and ladders is a favourite option for our pre-schoolers.
+Snakes and ladders are a favourite option for our pre-schoolers.

 • Building simple obstacle courses in the play yards and to practise gross motor skills.
 Playing ball sports which involve throwing of balls